-To solve these situations, I have found very useful managing the roadmap and backlog with the help of a story map.
+To solve these situations, I have found very useful in managing the roadmap and backlog with the help of a story map.

 A user story map arranges user stories into a useful model to help understand the functionality of the system, identify holes and omissions in your backlog, and effectively plan holistic releases that deliver value to users and business with each release. [original article]